unm-historiography/2015-spring/carr/Joseph-Comment.md

 Some of his comparisons I found themselves to be reaching, however, and were like saying because a bird and a plane both have wings and both fly in the sky, that therefore they are inherently similar, or of a same category.

-Nonetheless, Carr backs away from the strength of some of these analogy, warning that they can be dangerous.
+Carr back tracks, nonetheless, away from some of these reaching analogies, warning that they can be dangerous.
 He then plots out 5 objections to the argument that there is a categorical bifurcation between history and the sciences.

 His points are outlined on page 78: He aims to tackles the duty of the historian, how histories shape the present, what history can/can't predict, objectivity, and moral dilemmas.
 These points are made in the context of sciences, and through a comparative analysis his main point is that there are similarities.
 Plus, these similarities withstanding, the field of history should pivot away from the literary intellectual and more to the scientist.